Infrastructure Providers

 If you would like to build your own provider or request a provider to be created please join our community slack workspace or open an issue on github.

-Each infrastructure provider deployment is intended to manage static or dynamic machines (e.g. bare metal, AWS) in a single location (e.g. dc1, us-east-2).
-Omni is a single instance you can connect multiple providers to.
+Each Omni account (or instance) can have multiple providers connected to it.
+Each infrastructure provider deployment is intended to manage static or dynamic machines (e.g. bare metal, AWS EC2 instances) in a single location (e.g. dc1, us-east-2).
 Clusters can be created with a mix of infrastructure from manually provisioned, dynamic, or static machines.

 For example, if you have multiple data centers you would run one Bare Metal Infrastructure Provider in each data center with network access to the servers it manages.
 This would also apply if you have multiple network segments in the same data center.

-If you want to run machines in multiple regions or accounts in a public cloud provider you would run one provider per region/account and they all can be connected to the same Omni instance.
-Public cloud providers do not matter where you run them as long as they can reach the public cloud APIs and your Omni instance.
+If you want to run machines in multiple regions or accounts in a public cloud provider you would run one provider to create machines in each region/account.
+It does not matter where you run the public cloud providers, so long as they can reach the public cloud APIs and your Omni instance.

 Static resource providers manage existing bare metal servers in an environment.
-Static providers are unique because they do not create machines, but they manage power management, PXE booting, and OS provisioning.
+Static providers differ from dynamic providers in that they do not create machines, but they manage power management, PXE booting, and OS provisioning.

 When a static machine is not actively being used in a cluster it is turned off to reduce power consumption and heat in a data center.
 For more information please see the documentation on how to configure a bare metal provider.

-Dynamic providers create machines that can be created and deleted as needed.
-These are created using other VM platforms such as VMware and OpenStack.
+Dynamic providers create and destroy machines as needed.
+These are created using other VM platforms such as AWS, VMware and OpenStack.
 They can also use other infrastructure management solutions such as Forman or RackN which have their own APIs and can provision machines out of a pool of resources.

 Dynamic providers make a request to a resource API and expect machines to be created dynamically and connected to Omni.
 A machine class is automatically created for the request which keeps the machines organized and automatically provisioned to a cluster.